BrianLi009/BrianLi009/README.md

-# :man_technologist: Brian Zhengyu Li
+#Brian Li

-## Hello! 👋
+## Hello!

-My name is Brian Zhengyu Li and I am a graduate student in the Faculty of Mathematics at the University of Waterloo.
+My name is Brian Li and I am a graduate student in the Faculty of Mathematics at the University of Waterloo.

 My research is in the intersection of quantum algorithms and automated reasoning.